SvenMichaelKlose/tunix/src/ultifs/README.md

 This routine requires SETLFS and SETNAM to be used before.

+Possible errors:

+    1: Too many files.
+    2: File already open.
+    4: File not found.
+    6: Device not present.
+    6: Not an input file.
+       Returned if logical file number is 0.
+    9: Illegal device number.
+       Returned if tape buffer is below $0200.

 ## SAVE - save RAM to a device

 This routine saves a section of memory.
 Memory is